divamkumar/gravity-game/README.md

 ## About
 This is a C++ console game which runs on Windows (not cross-platform, sorry).
 I made this game to practice my C++ skills.
 Enjoy!
+NOTE: The game is still incomplete.
+I need to still add the obstacles.
+So far I have the main character able to perform gravity switches.

 ### How to Play
 - Hit spacebar toggle gravity.